-Almost one in seven burglaries in the Thames Valley area is committed by children.
+Nearly one in seven burglaries is committed by a minor

 The figures, released by crime charity Victim Support, show that 13.9 per cent of burglaries were done by people aged under 18, between January 2008 and December 2013.